Atlanta, GA Child Support Lawyer

 When parents complete the worksheet, they must include the cost of health insurance for the children and work-related childcare costs.
 The child support obligation is adjusted to recognize these costs.

 If the parent who will receive child support is paying for the children’s health insurance through their employer, the co-parent will pay more child support as a contribution to the children’s premiums.
 When one parent must pay for childcare in order to work, the other parent will contribute to that expense through an adjustment to the child support obligation.
 Before issuing an order concerning child support, a family judge will review the parents’ worksheets to ensure the adjustments are appropriate.
-Working with an Atlanta, GA lawyer is the best way to ensure all child support responsibilities and deviations are understood and upheld.
+Working with a Georgia lawyer is the best way to ensure all child support responsibilities and deviations are understood and upheld.

 Discretionary Adjustments Are Sometimes Appropriate